 “There are a couple of things to say.
 Even as we try to pin responsibility on me for it, the part that I can’t take responsibility for is that at that moment I leaped up and said, “This is the ultimate” and felt and experienced it – it’s not that the game came from me; it’s that the game came from the joy of life and that was a moment when I was lucky enough to discover it.
 It’s a joy to be connected to all of you who are playing this game because we all know together – we’ve all had tastes of the experience – that it’s the ultimate.
 It’s definitely a way of bringing a circle together that I didn’t know was there”. – Jared Kass – interview by Willie Herndon.

-Joel Silver and his classmates get credit for writing up the rules and there’s always the possibility that if Silver had not learned the game from Kass during his days at Mt Hermon Prep School summer camp, the game might never have left Kass and his camps summertime activity.
+Joel Silver and his classmates get credit for writing up the first set of rules and there’s always the possibility that if Silver had not learned the game from Kass during his days at Mt Hermon Prep School summer camp, that particular version of the game and the name ‘ultimate’ might never have left Kass and his camps summertime activity.
 This would make Silver and Kass co-founders.
-After reading their two statements above, it is clear who actually invented the concept of ultimate.
-Not only does Kass not want to take credit for the invention, but actually believes the credit belongs to every player that has ever played the game.
-This selflessness is the Spirit on which all disc sports were founded and embodies the Spirit of the Game (SOTG) that serves as the competitive foundation on which the game of ultimate is played to this day.
+After reading their two statements above, it is clear who best represents the attitude of ‘ultimate play’.
+Not only does Kass not want to take credit for the invention, but he actually believes the credit belongs to every player that has ever played the game.
+Jared’s selflessness and appreciation for the ‘flying disc’ reflect some of the play and spirit on which all disc sports were founded and the Spirit of the Game (SOTG) that serves as the competitive foundation on which the game of ultimate is played to this day.

 In December 1979, the first national player-run ultimate organization was founded in the United States as the Ultimate Players Association (UPA), Tom Kennedy was elected its first director.

-“Ultimate is a passing game mostly made up of throwing techniques invented by freestylers that were commonly used in early freestyle.
-When I watch an ultimate game, I don’t just see ultimate players, I see early freestylers that like to run a lot”.
+“Ultimate is a passing game mostly made up of throwing techniques created and commonly used by early freestylers before disc sports were invented.
+When I watch an ultimate game, I don’t just see ultimate players, I see what looks like early freestylers that like to run a lot”.